dvchinx/JavaExercises/src/Basic/Exercise1/Exercise1EN.md

 1,7

-the approimate result of the sum is: 6
+The approximate result of the sum is: 6
 ```